 The Retirement Goal calculator helps you figure out how much a client needs to save for retirement based on their spending, income, and investment assumptions.
 You'll find it under Planning > Goals in any client's file.
-It walks through 13 steps — you fill in the assumptions, and Kerdora calculates the target portfolio, monthly savings needed, and what they'd need as a lump sum today.
+It walks through 14 steps — you fill in the assumptions, Kerdora calculates a few intermediate values, and you get the target portfolio, monthly savings needed, and what they'd need as a lump sum today.

 How to access the Retirement Goal